I do not believe our mother ever liked me.

 By my calculations, this cat (temporarily known as Harry) and his siblings were born in the dowager Countess of Southampton’s apartment in the old Savoy Palace in early May 1601.

 Tricks probably began their literacy lessons in July – shortly before the (late) Earl’s accommodation in the Tower was refurbished.
 I’m not surprised that she seems to have been a less than tender mother, but trying to teach an entire litter of kittens to write with a quill would try anyone’s patience.
-Besides, she had a lot on her own far-from-silver platter.
+Besides, Tricks had a lot on her own far-from-silver platter.

-Tricks was commuting between her residence in Blackfriars and the Savoy on the Strand.
+She was commuting between her residence in Blackfriars and the Savoy on the Strand.
 She was determined not to be sent to the Tower to keep her late Earl company.
 She had to maintain her role as Mistress of the Revels in Blackfriars, and endeavour to track down Shakespeare to take revenge on him.
 A busy life.